sigasi/sigasi_insights/content/releasenotes/sigasi-2.3.md

 Hierarchy
 ---------

-Thanks to your feedback we further improved the hierarchy view:
+Thanks to your feedback we further improved the Hierarchy View:

 ![Hierarchy](/img/releasenotes/2.3/hierarchyview_0.png "Hierarchy")

 -   In the context menu we offer the option to navigate to either the (instantiation) statement or to the corresponding instantiated architecture declaration.
--   Hierarchy view shows the instantiation label.
+-   Hierarchy View shows the instantiation label.
 -   Fixed a few issues.

 Other new and noteworthy improvements